richdost/tensorflow-activations/README.md

 # tensorflow-activator-comparator
-Compares effectiveness of activation functions in tensorflow for mnist cnn.
+Compares effectiveness of activation functions in tensorflow for learning using MNIST data.
 Class project for Machine Learning in Tensorflow, UC Berkeley Extension.

 ## To run